thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/mqtt-over-ws.md

 and `/path/to/your/ca/cert/file.pem` with the respective paths to your certificate files.

 Alternatively, if you prefer to authenticate via 'Basic' credentials (one-way auth) in the example below, you can set options.username to 'tbmq_websockets_username' instead of 'null'.
+Additionally, you'll need to comment out lines where options are set, such as 'options.key', 'options.cert', and any other related to client certificate lines.

 ```javascript
 const mqtt = require('mqtt');